 Most of my life I have been a magnet for extreme weather.
 Though these days many places set high temperature marks each year and the frequent extremes might simply be global warming.

 U.S. 98 on the western shore of Perdido Bay.

 I lived at Fort Rucker, Alabama army base in 1964.
-An early childhood memory of white sand beach was one I had always attributed to Carmel, California near my birthplace, but my mother says it was likely Panama City Beach, Florida when my parents took my sister and I there on a beach vacation that year.
+An early childhood memory of white sand beach was one I had always attributed to Carmel, California near my birthplace, but my mother says it was likely Panama City Beach, Florida.
+My parents took my sister and me there on a beach vacation that year.

 I continued west along US 98 wondering when it was going to make a right turn north along the eastern side of Mobile Bay.
 The turn came after about 40 miles driving west through small towns and street lights with a persistent change in speed limit from 30 to 45 every couple of miles.
 I kept expecting to get snagged by a cop since I couldn’t remember what speed limit I was supposed to be following much of the time.

 Driving off the interstate is how I think a person really sees America, but it requires time and patience.